AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 1. Run the build pipeline.

-After the build pipleine succeeds, Communication APIs are enabled for your environment.
+After the build pipleine succeeds, Communications APIs are enabled for your environment.

 <!--